Coseley: History

 Bean Cars opened a factory at Coseley in 1919, with another being in operation in central Dudley.
 The new factory was situated in the south-east of the district near the border with Tipton, and a subsequent second phase of the factory (at the other side of a now-defunct railway line) was actually situated in Tipton, as were its offices in Sedgley Road West, which had been taken over by Tipton Urban District Council by the end of the 1930s.
 Bean ceased production of passenger cars in 1929, and for the next two years switched to commercial vehicles.
-After 1931, Bean switched ventures again - this time to making car parts.
-It was a key supplier for the largest independent British carmaker - British Motor Corporation, British Leyland, Austin Rover, Rover Group and most recently MG Rover - until the business closed due to financial problems in October 2005.
+After 1931, Bean switched ventures again – this time to making car parts.
+It was a key supplier for the largest independent British carmaker – British Motor Corporation, British Leyland, Austin Rover, Rover Group and most recently MG Rover – until the business closed due to financial problems in October 2005.
 Its demise was largely blamed on the closure of its key client MG Rover six months earlier.
 The Tipton part of the Bean site was demolished shortly afterwards and developed for housing, but the Coseley section was not demolished until the summer of 2008.
 The land has yet to be redeveloped.
 The former Newey Goodman site, which was divided into industrial units after the company was broken up during the 1990s, was completely abandoned by 2014, but remains undeveloped.

 Cannon Industries, famous for producing gas and electric cookers, was based in Coseley from 1861 until the closure of its Havacre Lane factory in 1993.
 However, the bulk of the factory buildings were retained as Cannon Business Park, a mix of industrial and commercial ventures.
-The original factory site in Darkhouse Lane lay abandoned for many years but was demolished in 2018 with a new housing development currently being built on the site.
-The access road to the new housing development has recently been named Cannon Park Way.
+The original factory in Darkhouse Lane lay abandoned for many years but was demolished in 2018 and the site redeveloped for housing.
+The access road to the new housing development has been named Cannon Park Way.